mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 I am super excited to release this project, and I hope it is going to help a lot.
 Salt is a beautiful tool, but often overlooked due to its high entry barrier and loads of requirements.
-I believe that ``salt-sproxy`` is going to ease this and make it much easier for everyone to start automating.
-I recommend you to see the
-[Quick Start](https://salt-sproxy.readthedocs.io/en/latest/#quick-start) section
-of the documentation and convince yourself.
+I believe that ``salt-sproxy`` is going to make it *much* easier for everyone to start automating, while allowing you to enjoy the most beautiful parts in Salt, together with its flexibility, extensibility and tons of features ready to be used, including the REST API and the event-driver methodology.
+I recommend you to take a look at the [Quick Start](https://salt-sproxy.readthedocs.io/en/latest/#quick-start) section of the documentation and convince yourself.